PavanShetty3/Lever-Failure-Analysis/README.md

 Name: ALF, dtype: int64
 ```

-## c) Bargraph to determine the gender of the patients
+### c) Bargraph to determine the gender of the patients
 ```
 sb.countplot(data['Gender'])
 ```

 ![](Internship/PlotGender.png)

+It is clear that slightly more males took part in the survey than females.

-## d) Pairplot to show the relation between all the attributes.
+### d) Pairplot to show the relation between all the attributes.
 ```
 sb.pairplot(data,hue='ALF',height=7,markers=['o','D'],diag_kind='kde',kind='reg')
 ```

 ![](Internship/Pairplot.png)

-## e) This displays the correlation between the attributes.
+### e) This displays the correlation between the attributes.
 ```
 data.corr()
 ```